We do not save or store your resume data.

 1. Why did I score low despite having the experience?

-ATS algorithms are often literal.
-If the job asks for "Customer Service" and your resume says "Client Success," the system might count it as a miss.
-You must adopt the exact terminology used in the job posting.
+ATS algorithms are often incredibly literal when scanning text.
+If the job description specifically asks for "Customer Service" and your resume says "Client Success," the system might completely miss the connection.
+You must adopt the exact terminology and phrasing used in the job posting to ensure you get full credit for your background.

 2. Does an ATS reject PDF resumes?

-Most modern systems can read standard, text-based PDFs perfectly fine.
-However, if your PDF is an image (like a scanned document) or uses complex multi-column graphic layouts, the parser might fail to extract the text, resulting in a 0% match.
+Most modern enterprise systems can read standard, text-based PDF files perfectly fine without losing formatting.
+However, if your PDF is an image (like a scanned document) or uses complex multi-column graphic layouts, the parser might fail to extract the text accurately.
+When this happens, it often results in a 0% match, which is why a clean, simple layout is always recommended.

 3. What is "keyword stuffing"?

-Keyword stuffing is the practice of unnaturally cramming every buzzword from the job description into your resume just to beat the algorithm.
-While it might get you past the software, the human recruiter who reads it next will reject it if the context doesn't make sense.
+Keyword stuffing is the frowned-upon practice of unnaturally cramming every single buzzword from the job description into your resume just to beat the screening algorithm.
+While it might technically get you past the initial software check, the human recruiter who reads it next will immediately notice the poor writing.
+If the context does not make sense, your application will be swiftly rejected.

 4. Should I hide keywords using white text?

 Absolutely not.
-This is an outdated "hack" that modern ATS platforms actively detect.
-Many systems extract all text and present it to the recruiter in a uniform black font.
-Your hidden list of keywords will appear as a massive, visible block of gibberish, instantly disqualifying you.
+This is an outdated "hack" from the early days of online applications that modern ATS platforms actively detect and flag.
+Many systems extract all the text and present it to the recruiter in a uniform black font anyway.
+Your hidden list of keywords will appear as a massive, highly visible block of gibberish, instantly disqualifying you for attempting to cheat the system.

 5. Do synonyms count as a match?

-Advanced enterprise ATS platforms have built-in synonym libraries (knowing that "UX" and "User Experience" are the same).
-However, older or cheaper systems do not.
-It is always safest to use the exact phrasing found in the job description.
+Advanced enterprise ATS platforms have sophisticated built-in synonym libraries, meaning they know that "UX" and "User Experience" represent the same concept.
+However, older or cheaper systems used by many mid-sized companies do not have this capability.
+Because you never know exactly which software a company uses, it is always safest to use the exact phrasing found in the job description.

 6. What is a "good" match score?

-Aim for an overlap of 70% to 80%.
-Reaching 100% is rarely possible unless you plagiarize the job description, which looks highly suspicious to recruiters.
+Generally, you should aim for an overlap of somewhere between 70% and 80% to be considered a highly relevant candidate.
+Reaching a perfect 100% is rarely possible unless you outright plagiarize the job description, which looks highly suspicious to recruiters.
+Focus on hitting the core technical requirements and soft skills naturally within your work history.

 Use Cases

-Mapping transferable skills is hard.
-If you're moving from Retail to Tech, this tool highlights the corporate terminology you need to adopt to describe your past experience.
+Mapping transferable skills is incredibly hard when moving between industries.
+If you are moving from Retail to Tech, this tool highlights the specific corporate terminology you need to adopt to accurately describe your past experience to new employers.

-Students often list academic courses instead of actual industry skills.
-The scanner forces you to look at the exact hard skills employers are requesting.
+Students often make the mistake of listing broad academic courses instead of actual, applied industry skills.
+The scanner forces you to look at the exact hard skills employers are requesting so you can rewrite your class projects to match.

 Real Worked Example